 General Motors Factory ZERO Plant

 GM’s Factory ZERO, formerly known as the Detroit-Hamtramck Assembly Center, is an all-electric vehicle assembly plant.
-The name Factory ZERO is a reflection of the advancement towards GM’s zero-crashes, zero-emissions and zero-congestion future.
-Factory ZERO will be the launchpad for GM’s multi-brand EV strategy.
-The facility has advanced technology and tooling and was designed with a focus on sustainable manufacturing.
+The name Factory ZERO is a reflection of the advancement towards GM’s zero-crashes, zero-emissions and zero-congestion future, and will be the launchpad for GM’s multi-brand EV strategy, as the facility has advanced technology and tooling, and was designed with a focus on sustainable manufacturing.

 Notably, the GMC Hummer EV pickup and the Cruise Origin, a purpose-built electric, self-driving, shared vehicle, and other GM EVs will be built at Factory ZERO.
 Production of the GMC Hummer EV pickup will begin in late 2021.
 GM’s expanding EV portfolio will be backed by GM’s Ultium battery platform, which utilizes Ultium drive technology.

 “Factory ZERO is the next battleground in the EV race and will be GM’s flagship assembly plant in our journey to an all-electric future,” said Gerald Johnson, GM executive vice president of Global Manufacturing.
 “The electric trucks and SUVs that will be built here will help transform GM and the automotive industry.”